Documentation

 Pattern

-The pattern is a regular expression that the Text Field’s complete value is matched against during validation.
-Any value that doesn’t match the pattern invalidates the field.
+The pattern is a regular expression used to validate the full value entered into the field.
+Any value that doesn’t match the pattern, invalidates the field.

 Open in a